ionoid/mkiot/README.md

 * `env`: optional field contains environment variables that are passed to all commands of the buildpsec.
 The environment variables are inside `variables` as keys and values.

 * `cache`: optional cache where to find previous images that were downloaded and cached.
-This allows to not download images again.
 By default it is set to `/var/lib/mkiot/images/cache/`.
+Please do not set this unless you know what you are doing, in this case you have to cleanup the cache manually.
+Images inside the default cache folder `/var/lib/mkiot/images/cache/` that are older than 60 days will be removed next `mkiot` run.

 * `phases`: Represents the different phases of a build.
 This is a required field must contain the `installs` phase and at least one of the `pre-builds`, `builds` or `post-builds` phases.